ArielDomchik/EKS-Pod-Deployment-with-ECR-Image-Pulling/README.md

 9. Create an EKS cluster with a Node group and assign IAM roles for each entity.
 The roles for nodes should include `AmazonEKSWorkerNodePolicy` and `AmazonEC2ContainerRegistryReadOnly`.
 See the EKS documentation for more information.
 10. Integrate agents and download `kubectl` and `aws-cli` to connect EC2 to EKS.
 11. Update `kubeconfig`.
-12. Apply `podspec.yaml` and `podservce.yaml` to deploy the application to EKS from ECR as a Pod.
-See the EKS documentation for more information.
+12. Customize `Jenkinsfile` for your own purposes, with appropiate customization to `podspec.yaml` and `podservice.yaml` too.
+13. Run the pipeline and enjoy the deployment of the your pod in eks.

 This will create the necessary pod and service resources in your EKS cluster.
 You can customize the `podspec.yaml` and `podservice.yaml` files to fit your own needs.